 Reflection from our most recent Sunday service

 Latest Blog Articles

-The service starts at 10:30.
-Watch live on Facebook (with an account) or see a recording on YouTube.
+The Sunday service begins at 10:30.
+Watch it live on Facebook or see a recording on our YouTube page.
 For more info, email: Office@WestsideUU.org.
-Come check us out!

 Get in Touch